Large time behaviour of solutions to parabolic equations with Dirichlet operators and nonlinear dependence on measure data: Applications

 under the measure $P_z$.
 In case $h(\bar u)|\nabla\bar u|^2\in L^1(D_{0,T};m_1)$ this follows directly from \cite[Proposition 3.7]{KR:JEE}, while in case $h(\bar u)|\nabla\bar u|^2\cdot m\in\RR(D_{0,T})$ follows from \cite[Proposition 3.7]{KR:JEE} by simple approximation.
 Put $\bar w =\Phi(\bar u)$.
 Applying It\^o's formula we show that the pair

 is a solution of (\ref{eq6.7}).
-Therefore taking $t=0$ in (\ref{eq6.7}) and then the expectation with respect to $P_x$ shows that $w$ is a solution of (\ref{eq6.3}).
+From this it follows that $w$ is a solution of (\ref{eq6.2}).
+This completes the proof of (ii).

-The proof of assertion (iii) is similar to (ii).
-We apply It\^o's formula and the fact that in case of the form (\ref{eq6.16}), the martingale $M$ of Theorem \ref{th4.3} has the representation $M_t=\int^t_0Z_s\,dW_s$, $t\ge0$, with $Z_t=\nabla v(X_t)$ if we consider equation (\ref{eq6.02}), and with $Z_t=\nabla \tilde w(X_t)$ if we consider (\ref{eq6.04}) (for the representation property for $M$ see \cite[Theorem 3.5]{K:AMPA}.
+The proof of (iii) is similar to that of (ii).
+We apply It\^o's formula and the fact that in case of the form (\ref{eq6.16}), the martingale $M$ appearing in Theorem \ref{th4.3} has the representation $M_t=\int^t_0Z_s\,dW_s$, $t\ge0$, with $Z_t=\nabla v(X_t)$ if we consider equation (\ref{eq6.02}), and with $Z_t=\nabla \tilde w(X_t)$ if we consider (\ref{eq6.04}) (for the representation property for $M$ see \cite[Theorem 3.5]{K:AMPA}.